whisthq/whist/container-images/README.md

 │   ├── build_container_image.py <- Helper script to build a/many Docker image(s)
-│   ├── copy_protocol_build.sh <- Helper script to copy the compiled Fractal server protocol between folders │   ├── find_images_in_git_repo.sh <- Helper script to find all Dockerfiles in this folder tree │   └── run_container_image.sh <- Helper script to run a build container image ├── push_container_image.sh <- Helper script to push a built container image to GHCR ├── run_local_container_image.sh <- Helper script to run a locally-built container image ├── run_remote_container_image.sh <- Helper script to fetch and run a container image stored on GHCR
+│   ├── copy_protocol_build.sh <- Helper script to copy the compiled Fractal server protocol between folders │   ├── find_images_in_git_repo.sh <- Helper script to find all Dockerfiles in this folder tree │   └── run_container_image.sh <- Helper script to run a container image │   └── run_container_image.py <- Helper script to run a container image
+├── push_container_image.sh <- Helper script to push a built container image to GHCR ├── run_local_container_image.sh <- Helper script to run a locally-built container image ├── run_remote_container_image.sh <- Helper script to fetch and run a container image stored on GHCR